n-predicate-builder/NPredicateBuilder.Base/README.md

 With a logical "Or" between both statements, your query will return any "Mike" over the age of 10 AND any "Jessica" under 6.

-Without the Or separator, this query would return nothing since it is impossible for all four statements to evaluate to be true on any person.
+Without the "Or" separator, this query would return nothing, since it is impossible for all four statements to be evaluated as true for any person.

 > The samples provide more examples on how to structure more complex compound queries.